Chapter 4.2.1 Strategic approaches

 Behaviour change

-For too long, in Scotland and globally, measurement of a nation’s progress has been dominated by the pursuit of growth, as measured by Gross Domestic Product (GDP), irrespective of how carbon-intensive that growth is, or who benefits from it.86 Too often, it is seen as a goal in and of itself, rather than a means of delivering societal outcomes.
-It has long been and is increasingly acknowledged that GDP is a problematic and poor measurement of success, yet GDP seems, if anything, to be tightening its grip on decision making.87 The vested interests of leaders within governments and the private sector who have, and continue to gain, from the status quo are seemingly too powerful.
+For too long, in Scotland and globally, measurement of a nation’s progress has been dominated by the pursuit of growth, as measured by Gross Domestic Product (GDP), irrespective of how carbon-intensive that growth is, or who benefits from it.
+Too often, it is seen as a goal in and of itself, rather than a means of delivering societal outcomes.
+It has long been and is increasingly acknowledged that GDP is a problematic and poor measurement of success, yet GDP seems, if anything, to be tightening its grip on decision making.
+The vested interests of leaders within governments and the private sector who have, and continue to gain, from the status quo are seemingly too powerful.

 Scotland’s National Performance Framework (NPF) is one such example – it is a step in the right direction.
 But Scotland’s journey is far from complete.
 The NPF can and should provide us with an alternative narrative that shifts the emphasis away from GDP.
 By doing this, the framework has the potential to do much more to support the transition to a wellbeing economy.
+Critically, there should be meaningful differentiation between the core purpose of the NPF and the means of achieving it.
+Specifically, the current aim “to create sustainable and inclusive growth” is a means to support national wellbeing, not an end in itself, and it therefore has no place in the purpose statement.
+The existing focus on GDP-growth is directly driving the very policies, practices and behaviours that are pushing the world towards greater human exploitation and environmental catastrophe.

 The Scottish Government should:

-• review inconsistencies in its economic and environmental policies around growth
+• review inconsistencies in its economic and environmental policies around growth to create an overall drive for improved wellbeing

 • begin a national conversation on the potential merits of post-growth measures and how they could be acted on

 Multidimensional wellbeing indicators (including reductions in environmental damage and restoring biodiversity) should be prioritised, rather than GDP growth for its own sake (or as a proxy for other goals with the assumption that GDP growth will automatically bring attainment of these goals).
 Ideally, this change would include developing a headline measure of progress beyond GDP growth that represents the broader concerns of human and ecological wellbeing.
+The proposed Wellbeing and Sustainable Development Bill may be the place to do this.

 This is a critical step to achieve progress in reducing multiple inequalities.